 The Ioniq Plug-In features a 60bhp electric motor (instead of the 43bhp unit fitted in the Ioniq Hybrid), along with the same 104bhp 1.6-litre GDI petrol engine.
 That extra power gives performance a helping hand – you’ll get to 62mph from rest in around 10.5 seconds (compared to 10.8 seconds).

 You’ll have no complaints in town, with the Hyundai getting away quite smartly from the lights, although the Toyota Prius Plug-In is even more responsive.

 Drive gently and the electric motor will be the only thing powering the Ioniq.
 Put your foot down, though, and the petrol engine will cut in to assist.
 It’s a fairly refined thing, which creates a relaxing driving experience that’s especially well suited to congested city streets and urban roads.

 Want to show off your green credentials?
-Switch the Ioniq to ‘EV’ mode, which stops the petrol engine from cutting in, and you’ll be running on electric power for up to 26 miles – useful if your journey starts or ends in a city.
+Switch the Ioniq to ‘EV’ mode, which stops the petrol engine from cutting in, and you’ll be running on electric power for about 30 miles – useful if your journey starts or ends in a city.